zschreib1/tic-tac-toe-ai/README.md

 Recursively, the algorithm simulates all possible games that can take place beginning at the current state and until a terminal state is reached.
 Each terminal state is valued as either (-1), 0, or (+1).

 Knowing based on the state whose turn it is, the algorithm can know whether the current player, when playing optimally, will pick the action that leads to a state with a lower or a higher value.
 This way, alternating between minimizing and maximizing, the algorithm creates values for the state that would result from each possible action.

+Please **do not** directly use the source code as it is **only** for reference.
+Plagiarism is strictly prohibited by both Harvard University and the edX platform.
+See [academic honesty](https://cs50.harvard.edu/ai/2020/honesty/) for details.